Rotorsoft/flow/README.md

 ### The loop

-The flow is initialized with an optional map of actions, state, and hooks (_invoked_, and _shifted_ callbacks can also be injected for tracing and debugging).
+The flow is initialized with an optional map of actions, state, and hooks (_invoked_, _shifted_, _mutating_ callbacks can also be injected for tracing and debugging).

 **_The injected action and hook maps allows composition without coupling modules_**.